shirish93/shirish93.github.io/_funding/save-languages.md

 categories: [ funding, language ]
 ---

+What's the order?
+How would the evaluation work?
+Youtube and tiktok primary?
+How to make the language popular?
 Language - Save our languages!
 Offer language courses, digitize dictionaries, youtube videos in those languages with Nepali/English subtitles.
 What are the possibilities here!
 * What exactly is my ask?
 * What credentials/experience do the applicants need to have to get the funding?